TFashakin/TFashakin/README.md

 👋 Hi, I’m Timi, a student at UA92 studying Computer Science Bsc(Hons), passionate about Information Security, Software Development, and all things Linux.

-About Me 🎓

-🔒 Information Security Enthusiast with a keen interest in penetration testing, ethical hacking, and securing digital environments.
-💻 Aspiring Software Developer, proficient in Python, and currently exploring Java and C, with a view to building real-world applications.
-🐧 Linux Enthusiast – I love working in a Linux environment for development and security projects, and enjoy exploring the power of open-source tools.
-🛠️ Constantly working on personal projects to deepen my understanding of cybersecurity and software development.

 ### 🧰 Languages and Tools

 <img align="left" alt="Java" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg"/>